PSPatel5/react-native-app-intro/README.md

 ## Roadmap

-- Add a minimal predefined component for quick use.
 - Add a permission based component and function.
 - Add an option to render custom skip and next button component.
 - Add example directory.